snowplow-referer-parser/referer-parser/README.md

 `referers.yml` is based on [Piwik's][piwik] [`SearchEngines.php`][piwik-search-engines] and [`Socials.php`][piwik-socials], copyright 2012 Matthieu Aubry and available under the [GNU General Public License v3][gpl-license].

 The Java/Scala port is copyright 2012-2014 [Snowplow Analytics Ltd][snowplow-analytics] and is available under the [Apache License, Version 2.0][apache-license].

-The Python port is copyright 2012-2014 [Don Spaulding][donspaulding] and is available under the [Apache License, Version 2.0][apache-license].

 The node.js (JavaScript) port is copyright 2013-2014 [Martin Katrenik][mkatrenik] and is available under the [Apache License, Version 2.0][apache-license].